bchadfield/csw-website/help/change-team-member-roles.markdown

 ---
+layout: help
 help_category: "Admin"
+title: "Change team member roles"
+question: "How do I the roles in my team"
+permalink: "admin/change-team-members-roles.html"
 ---

 Only admins are able to change the roles of team members.

 To change a team member\'s role:

 1. Go to Team.
 2. Click the Edit button that